gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 $demo_chatinterface_random_response

-You can read more about `gr.ChatInterface` in [our dedicated guide](https://gradio.app/guides/creating-a-chatbot-fast).
+If you're interested in creating a chatbot, you can jump straight to `gr.ChatInterface` in [our dedicated guide](https://gradio.app/guides/creating-a-chatbot-fast).

 ## Complex Demos: The `Blocks` Class